 Download the driver

 System requirements are version 1.7 or 1.8 of the JDK, a Java IDE of your choice, and a running InterSystems IRIS instance to which you can connect.
-Add the InterSystems IRIS JDBC driver, intersystems-jdbc-3.0.0.jar, to your local CLASSPATH.
-You can download this file from https://github.com/intersystems/quickstarts-java/tree/master/lib.
+Add the InterSystems IRIS JDBC driver to your local CLASSPATH (for example, intersystems-jdbc-3.x.x.jar, where x is replaced by your file’s version).
+You can download this file from InterSystems IRIS Drivers > and click the JDBC button to download.
 If you have installed InterSystems IRIS on your local machine or another machine to which you have access, you can find the file in install-dir\dev\java\lib\JDK18 or install-dir\dev\java\lib\JDK17, where install-dir is the InterSystems IRIS installation directory.

 One of many Java connectivity options